 C. botulinum starts showing neurological symptoms after 12-36 hours of ingestion.
 Sometimes, it may take several days to produce visible signs.
 Shorter in the incubation period, more severe is the illness and high mortality rates.

-Foodborne botulism: To treat foodborne botulism, antitoxin should be administered to block the activity of exotoxin.
+Foodborne botulism: To treat foodborne botulism, administration of antitoxin is recommended which can block the activity of exotoxin.
 In case of respiratory failure, a mechanical ventilator is suggested.

 Infant botulism: For infant botulism, enemas are recommended to remove the contaminated food.